JurgenBlitz/TMBD-React-test/README.md

 A lot of coffee was also involved in the making of this project, althought it was not installed from npm.

-On the front-end I did not require
+On the front-end I did not require or use any library that was not specifically required for the project (react-redux to implement Redux,  react-router-dom to implement navigation, and so on).
+However I did install **Sass** since I find it allows for much more efficient styles.

 ## Starting the app